Hiviexd/tournament-tracker/README.md

   - `r2`: the Cloudflare R2 bucket's credentials (optional)
   - `complianceApi`: the [Mappool Compliance API](https://github.com/hburn7/omc-api)'s credentials (optional)
 - Set up `checklist.json` from `checklist.example.json`
-- Run `yarn dev`, the project will be served in `http://localhost:8088`
+- Run `pnpm dev`, the project will be served in `http://localhost:8088`
-- If you need automation jobs to run when the project starts, use `yarn dev-automation` instead
+- If you need automation jobs to run when the project starts, use `pnpm dev-automation` instead

 ### Commit message flags